semgrep/semgrep-docs/docs/getting-started.md

 - Follow tutorials on [Learn Semgrep](https://semgrep.dev/learn/) to learn about Semgrep interactively.
 - See [Running rules](./running-rules.md) to try out and understand more about Semgrep rules.
 - See [CLI Reference](./cli-reference.md) for command line options and exit codes.
-- Explore the Semgrep [Rules Registry](https://semgrep.dev/explore) to add rules to your project or [writing a rule](./writing-rules/overview.md). r2c curates rulesets that make running and managing rules at scale much easier.
-These rulesets are updated as new rules are added to the Rules Registry so you do not have to check the registry to pull in individual rules.
+- Explore the Semgrep [Rules Registry](https://semgrep.dev/explore) to add rules to your project or [writing a rule](./writing-rules/overview.md).

 ## Testing Semgrep on vulnerable repositories